Democrats to investigate Ivanka Trump's private email use for work

 The FBI concluded Clinton’s actions were extremely careless but did not recommend any charges be filed.
 Clinton expressed regret for her decision to use a private server but said she violated no rules.

-U.S. Senator Richard Blumenthal, a Democrat on the Senate Judiciary panel, said there was “no way” Ivanka Trump did not know the rules after the 2016 campaign.
+Richard Blumenthal, a Democrat on the Senate Judiciary panel, said there was “no way” Ivanka Trump did not know the rules after the 2016 campaign.
 There were also larger questions about the Trump family’s mixing of private enterprise and government duties, Blumenthal said.

 “It raises the issue of whether there has been anything improper.
 There should be some kind of investigation” either by Congress or the White House ethics office, Blumenthal told CNN.